facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 Each item of `fields` list is an object that corresponds to the actual form field displayed in the resulting Task UI page.

-Example of a field config:
+Here's example of a single field config:

 ```json
 {